About Châteaudun

 Exploring the Countryside

-Beyond the town itself, Châteaudun is surrounded by idyllic countryside waiting to be explored.
-Lace up your hiking boots and embark on one of the many scenic trails that wind through rolling hills, picturesque villages, and lush forests.
-Pack a picnic and find a peaceful spot to enjoy the tranquility of nature.
+Beyond the town, Châteaudun is surrounded by picturesque countryside.
+Numerous trails wind through rolling hills, charming villages, and lush forests, perfect for hiking.
+Pack a picnic and enjoy the tranquility of nature.